ultimatecoder/cpython/Doc/distutils/sourcedist.rst

 source distribution:

 #. include all Python source files in the :file:`distutils` and
-   :file:`distutils/command` subdirectories (because packages corresponding to those two directories were mentioned in the ``packages`` option in the setup script---see section :ref:`setup-script`)
+   :file:`distutils/command` sub-directories (because packages corresponding to those two directories were mentioned in the ``packages`` option in the setup script---see section :ref:`setup-script`)